KCP&L is proud to partner with the Kansas City Chiefs to offer scholarships to area teens who serve their communities.

-Congratulations to Bailey Curry from Sedalia, Mo., our 2015 Community MVP winner.
+Bailey Curry from Sedalia, Mo., who was nominated by her school guidance counselor, became our first Community MVP winner in 2015.
 Bailey serves as Executive Director of Community Café (soup kitchen), which includes scheduling groups, buying supplies, and finding other volunteers.
 She also received the World Community Day Award from the Church of United Women.

 Congratulations to everyone, and thank you for your service to our community.